-- 1. Completeness of sources: Which sources of information were used throughout the analysis?
-Was the selection of legal regulations complete? - 2.
-Consistency of the analysis model: Is the business model created during the analysis consistent with legal regulations that have been identified in criterion 1? - 3.
+- A1.
+Completeness of sources: Which sources of information were used throughout the analysis?
+Was the selection of legal regulations complete? - A2.
+Consistency of the analysis model: Is the business model created during the analysis consistent with legal regulations that have been identified in criterion A1?

+- A3.
 Completeness of the analysis model: Is the created analysis model complete in that it comprises all the business procedures defined by the legal regulations?
-Is the list of possible scenarios complete? - 4.
+Is the list of possible scenarios complete? - A4.
 Completeness of the context definition: Is the set of input data sufficient to achieve the business goals of the system?
-Is the set of output data complete with respect to business and legal requirements? - 5.
-Completeness of the functionality: Are the functional requirements complete in that all the business procedures identified in criterion 3 are supported by the appropriate functions of the software? - 6.
-Usability of the user interface prototype: Is the prototype complete and ergonomic? - 7.
+Is the set of output data complete with respect to business and legal requirements? - A5.
+Completeness of the functionality: Are the functional requirements complete in that all the business procedures identified in criterion 3 are supported by the appropriate functions of the software? - A6.
+Usability of the user interface prototype: Is the prototype complete and ergonomic? - A7.
 Correctness of the data model: Is the data model complete and consistent?
 Is the data model consistent with the business procedures?
-Does the data model comply with the best engineering practices? - 8.
-Completeness of the non-functional requirements: Are the non-functional requirements complete in that they define the expectations related to the security of data, response time, throughput and reliability? - 9.
-Verifiability of the non-functional requirements: Are the non-functional requirements defined verifiable (testable)? - 10.Credibility of the verification: How is the coverage of business procedures by the test scenarios?
+Does the data model comply with the best engineering practices? - A8.
+Completeness of the non-functional requirements: Are the non-functional requirements complete in that they define the expectations related to the security of data, response time, throughput and reliability? - A9.
+Verifiability of the non-functional requirements: Are the non-functional requirements defined verifiable (testable)? - A10.
+Credibility of the verification: How is the coverage of business procedures by the test scenarios?
 Is the performance testing sufficient?
 How is the credibility of the testing procedures?

-As can be seen from the above list of criteria and questions, the evaluation within this subject area is focused on the contents of the analytical products.
-The sequence of questions moves along a path: From sources of information to business model, from business model to functions and efficiency, from functions and efficiency to verification.
-The results of the evaluation are in good relation to the following characteristics of ISO 9126: Functionality is supported by criteria 2, 3, 4, 5, 7, efficiency by criteria 8, 9, usability by the criterion 6, reliability by criteria 8, 9 10, and maintainability by the criterion 7.
-Portability was not considered a significant premise at the analysis level of IACS.
+As can be seen from the above list of criteria, questions and metrics, the evaluation within this subject area is focused on the contents of the analytical products.
+The sequence of criteria moves along a path: From sources of information to business model, from business model to functions and efficiency, from functions and efficiency to verification and validation.
+The set of criteria is in good relation to the set of quality characteristics defined in ISO 9126.
+The correspondence between the two is shown in Table 1.
+Portability is not included in the table, because this feature was not considered a significant premise in the environment of IACS project.